Lord George Gordon Byron: Georgian Bad Boy or Simply Misunderstood?

 To gloss over the scandals of his affairs, he married Anne Isabella Milbanke in January 1815.
 While Anne was intelligent, she was apparently not much fun.
 The marriage was doomed from the start.
 Only a month after giving birth to their daughter, Augusta Ada, Anne left Byron amidst gossip regarding his incestuous and bisexual relationships.

 Following their legal separation, Byron left England in 1816 and never returned.
 Before leaving, he sold his estates to pay his debts, but this now meant he had cash to hand.
 While on the continent, he continued to jump from relationship to relationship.
-This included Mary Shelley’s, Claire Clairmont, and they had a daughter.
+This included Mary Shelley’s sister, Claire Clairmont, and they had a daughter.

 Greek Hero